akshayja/Web-Application-Security/SSL.md

 Its contents consists of:
 1. Who the SSL certificate is issued to (aka the subject).
 2. The expiration date of the SSL certificate
-3. The SSL certificate’s public key, which will be used for encryption.
+3. The SSL certificate’s private key, which will be used for encryption.
 4. The digital signature of the certificate authority (more on this later) who issued the certificate.

 # The SSL protocol uses SSL certificates to